Nonprofit Resources

 Bequests

-• A revocable or irrevocable bequest made in a will
+• A revocable or irrevocable bequest made in a will.

-• An “at death” distribution instruction in a donor’s living trust
+• An “at death” distribution instruction in a donor’s living trust.

-• A beneficiary designation on an IRA, 401(k), life insurance policy, annuity policy, or other similar contract
+• A beneficiary designation on an IRA, 401(k), life insurance policy, annuity policy, or other similar contract.

-• A “payable on death” bank account designation
+• A “payable on death” bank account designation.

 Key considerations:

-• Revocable gifts (including bequests) can be revoked, or reversed, while irrevocable gifts cannot be.
+• Revocable gifts (including bequests) can be revoked or reversed, while irrevocable gifts cannot be.
 Donors may opt for an irrevocable bequest for tax purposes.

 Life Insurance Gifts

-These gifts are powerful because they leverage smaller amounts over a longer period to create a death benefit of certain value.
+These gifts are powerful because they leverage smaller amounts over a longer period to create a death benefit of a certain value.
 For example, life insurance gifts can be useful in capital campaigns or to fund an endowed scholarship.
-The downside is that as with bequests, your organization may wait some time to receive the gift.
+The downside is that, as with bequests, your organization may wait some time to receive the gift.

 To get an income tax deduction, donors may contribute either:

-• An existing life insurance policy that names your organization as the owner and beneficiary and removes any rights of ownership from the donor, or
+• An existing life insurance policy that names your organization as the owner and beneficiary and removes any rights of ownership from the donor; or

 • Funds to buy a policy on the donor’s life, with your organization as the owner and beneficiary of the policy.